1

 The guidelines emphasize the importance of cultural competence and sensitivity when discussing firearm safety with patients, recognizing that cultural values and beliefs may impact a patient's attitudes toward firearm ownership and storage.
 Additionally, the project offers resources to help clinicians communicate effectively with patients and families about firearm safety, including sample scripts and other educational materials.

 Other organizations have also created learning materials, toolkits, and other resources on how to implement LMSC in clinical settings.
-For more information, see “Resources for Clinicians.”
+The "Resources for Clinicians" section provides additional resources.

 • LMSC plays an important role in firearm injury prevention in Colorado.
 A recent study examined the attitudes and behaviors of emergency department (ED) and behavioral health (BH) providers regarding the screening and counseling of patients with suicide risk in Colorado.
 The study found that there were notable gaps in the delivery of lethal means safety counseling in the ED.
 Only 35% of ED providers felt confident in their ability to counsel patients about lethal means safety, while a much higher portion of BH providers (81%) expressed confidence in this area.